milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "(Ingram, I'm begging you, please come back soon. . .)"

-*I carefully watch Izumi out of the corner of my eye, trying to be as discreet as possible.*
+*I carefully watch Izumi out of the corner of my eye, trying to be as discreet as possible.
+He appears to be studying the cafe interior, slowly soaking in all the little details.*

+*His gaze lingers on the array of coffee beans stacked against the wall, seemingly deep in thought.
+The ambient light accentuates his features, especially the mole on his neck.
+Despite his towering height, he has a gentle demeanor that's far from intimidating.*

 *Interestingly, he doesn't seem very shocked or angry, despite his circumstances.*